thejohanmagnusson/SpotifyStreamer/README.md

 ## Building and Running

-Import the SpotifyStreamer folder into Android Studio as an existing project and select 'Run > Run app'.
+Import the SpotifyStreamer folder into Android Studio as an existing project and select `Run > Run app`.